-Oscar-winner Haskell Wexler, ASC — who directed and shot the landmark political film Medium Cool — died today at the age of 93.
+The Oscar-winning cinematographer — who directed and shot the landmark political film Medium Cool — died on December 27, 2015, at the age of 93.

 Wexler earned Academy Awards for cinematography for Who’s Afraid of Virginia Woolf? and Bound for Glory, and he received additional nominations in that category for One Flew Over the Cuckoo’s Nest (a nomination shared with Bill Butler, ASC), Matewan and Blaze.
 He also shot the Oscar-winning documentary short Interviews with My Lai Veterans.

 Born in Chicago on Feb.
 6, 1922, Wexler briefly attended the University of California-Berkeley before dropping out to join the merchant marine in 1941.
 After the war, his father helped him open a film studio, and he began shooting industrial films.
-In 1947, Wexler joined the cinematographers’ guild in Chicago as an assistant cameraman.
+In 1947, Wexler joined the cinematographers’ guild in Chicago as a camera assistant.
 He did some pickup work with Hollywood crews, but he mainly shot documentaries for Encyclopedia Britannica.

 His first feature credit was the low-budget film Stakeout on Dope Street, directed by Irvin Kershner.
 (Wexler appears in the credits as Mark Jeffrey.)
 In 1959, Wexler was one of three cinematographers on the provocative black-and-white drama The Savage Eye, which made extensive use of documentary footage to portray the dark underbelly of urban life.
 (Directed by Ben Maddow, Sidney Meyers and Joseph Strick, the film was co-shot by Helen Levitt and Jack Couffer, ASC.)
 Between 1961 and 1963, Wexler shot The Hoodlum Priest, A Face in the Rain and America, America.
 The latter film, directed by Elia Kazan, was his ticket to Hollywood.